StackVista/stackstate-docs/setup/cli/cli-sts.md

 ## Open source

-The StackState CLI is open source and can be found on Gitlab at: [https://gitlab.com/stackvista/stackstate-cli2](https://gitlab.com/stackvista/stackstate-cli2)
+The StackState CLI is open source.